VictorBocsig/programare/README.md

-# all the programming projects
+# beginning the github journey